Bambu Spares Storage Box Build Guide

 Putting it Together

 Assembly is pretty straightforward, there are no heat set inserts, and everything is assembled with screws.
 I recommend wearing eye protection to assemble this, since there are some parts (such as the doors) need to snap in, and most folks only have one spare eye.
+Most importantly though, do not force the latches closed.
+If they seem too tight and you think something may break, post a comment over on MakerWorld or Printables, and I will try and help you out.
+There are some alternate longer latch clasps that are also available if you run into that issue.

 The guide below may help to determine which screws go where: